-The master schedules of such development plan for the project divided into three stages, i.e first, second and third stages.
+The master schedules of such development plan for the project divided into three stages 1st, 2nd and 3rd stage.

-Agencies : Project Implementation Agency (infrastructure development) and Water Service Provider (operation and maintenance) is JV between DC and WB or Bott, and Water Service Authority is District Council (2) Staged Development:

-- First (1st) Stage (1988-2002): Implementation of construction work and establishment of 3rd Tier institutional for Water Service Level A - Second (2nd) Stage (2003-2007): Implementation of up-grading of infrastructures and re-structuring of 3rd Tier organisation - Third (3rd) Stage (Beyond 2008): Continuation of O & M and water tariff collection.
+- (1) Agencies: Project Implementation Agency (infrastructure development) and Water Service Provider (operation and maintenance) is JV between DC and WB or Bott, and Water Service Authority is District Council - (2) Staged Development: - First (1st) Stage (1988-2002): Implementation of construction work and establishment of 3rd Tier institutional for Water Service Level A - Second (2nd) Stage (2003-2007): Implementation of up-grading of infrastructures and re-structuring of 3rd Tier organisation. - Third (3rd) Stage(2008-2012): Continuation of O & M and water tariff collection.

-The concept charts of institutional development for each stages are illustrated in Figure 6-5 and 6-6 and staffing proposal for each service level tabulated in Table 6-6.
+The concept charts of institutional development for each stages are illustrated in Figure 6-5 and 6-6 and staffing proposal for each service level tabulated in Table6-5.

-(3) Master Schedule:

-Master schedule of each phases indicated in Table 6-7.
+- (3) Master Schedule: - Master schedule of each stages indicated in Table 6-6.